Pharmacology Diabetes meds #5

 Glargine insulin is a long-acting insulin, which should never be mixed with any other insulin.
 A separate injection is required for glargine insulin, when other insulin is prescribed.

-Glargine is used to provide long-acting insulin coverage in patients who are diabetics, especially type 1 diabetics.
+Glargine is used to provide long-acting insulin coverage in clients who are diabetics, especially type 1 diabetics.
 In type 1 diabetes mellitus, the pancreas does not produce its own insulin.
-In this patient, when the blood glucose naturally increases from food intake, stress, or medications, this person’s pancreas cannot respond with appropriate levels of insulin to maintain normal blood glucose levels.
+In this client, when the blood glucose naturally increases from food intake, stress, or medications, this person’s pancreas cannot respond with appropriate levels of insulin to maintain normal blood glucose levels.
 Insulin glargine and faster acting insulins, such as regular insulin, is utilized throughout the day to maintain adequate blood glucose control.
 Due to the potential of mixing glargine with faster acting insulin, evidenced based nursing procedure is to never mix glargine with any other insulin.
 A separate injection is required if other insulin is being administered at the same time.

 Test Taking Tip